sahelars/ptt/README.md

         uint256 indexed _tokenId
     );

-    /// @notice Initialize a token offer to transfer to the sender
+    /// @notice Initialize a token offer for transferee
     /// @dev MUST emit InitializeOffer event
     /// @param _transferee The potential transferee of the offer
     /// @param _tokenId The token ID to offer ETH for